-To implement the new criterion for selecting therapeutic bullets, kali considers a bullet as therapeutic if it increases $card\ \bigcup B_{physio,i}$ in $S_{test}$ without creating \textit{de novo} attractors.
-Knowing that the attractors are either physiological or pathological, increasing $card\ \bigcup B_{physio,i}$ is equivalent to decreasing $card\ \bigcup B_{patho,i}$.
+To implement the new criterion for selecting therapeutic bullets, kali considers a bullet as therapeutic if it increases the union of the physiological basins $\bigcup B_{physio,i}$ in the testing state space $S_{test}$ without creating \textit{de novo} attractors.
+Knowing that for kali an attractor is either physiological or pathological, increasing $\bigcup B_{physio,i}$ is equivalent to decreasing $\bigcup B_{patho,i}$.

 The goal is to increase the physiological part of the pathological state space, or equivalently to decrease its pathological part.
 Consequently, a pathologically disturbed biological network receiving such a therapeutic bullet tends to, but not necessarily reaches, an overall physiological behavior.

 However, as with the previous criterion, it does not ensure that all the physiological attractors are preserved. \textit{A fortiori}, it does not ensure that their basin remains unchanged.
-This means that a therapeutic bullet can also alter the reachability of the physiological attractors.
-Nevertheless, as with the previous criterion, this is a matter of choice between a therapeutic bullet or not.
+It means that a therapeutic bullet can also alter the reachability of the physiological attractors.
+Nevertheless, as with the previous criterion, this is a matter of choice between a therapeutic bullet or no bullet at all.

 The therapeutic potential of a bullet is expressed by its gain.
-It is displayed as follow: $x\% \to y\%$ where $card\ \bigcup B_{physio,i}=x\%$ of $card\ S_{patho}$ and $y\%$ of $card\ S_{test}$.
+It is displayed as follows: \begin{small}

+\end{small} expressed in percents.
 Therefore, in order to increase the physiological part of the pathological state space, a therapeutic bullet has to make $y \geq x$.

 Note that $y=x$ is allowed.
-In this particular case, it is conceivable that several pathological basins changed in size without changing the size of their union.
+In this particular case, it is conceivable that the size of several pathological basins changed while the size of their union did not.
 In other words, the composition of the pathological part changed while its size did not.
-This can be therapeutic if, for example, the basin of a weakly pathological attractor increased at the expense of the basin of a heavily pathological attractor.
+It can be therapeutic if, for example, the basin of a weakly pathological attractor increases at the expense of the basin of a heavily pathological attractor.